Skip to Content

 If you’d like to schedule a home energy audit, Paradise Home Services is here to help.
 We serve homeowners throughout Navarre, Panama City Beach and the surrounding areas.
 Our HVAC team installs and services all types of ducted and ductless cooling and heating systems.
 We also clean ducts and install programmable and smart thermostats, air purifiers, dehumidifiers, humidifiers and whole-house fans.

 Our plumbers clean drains and fix leaks and sewer line problems and other plumbing solutions.
-We also install new fixtures, tank and tankless water heaters and water softening systems.
-Contact us today with any questions about these services or to schedule an appointment.
+We also install new fixtures, tank and tankless water heaters and water softening systems. today with any questions about these services or to schedule an appointment.